-Figure 30 shows a typical example of the use of a derived clock.
+Figure 62 shows a typical example of the use of a derived clock.
 Power consumption is increased in parts of a circuit where fast clocks are used, and so using lower frequency clocks where needed is an important design consideration.

-The serial-to-parallel convertor can be redrawn as a pair of FSMs as shown in general in figure 35.
-It is then clear that the design rule about two Moore outputs from the master not changing at once cannot be applied.
-Therefore what can we do?
-This is not easy.
-Real hardware often is not easy.
+The serial-to-parallel convertor can be redrawn as a pair of FSMs as shown in general in figure 66.
+It is then clear that the design rule about two Moore outputs from the master not changing at once cannot be applied (see section 3.13).

 Exercise: Give the schematic for a reciprocal parallel-to-serial convertor.
-Does combining the two convertors result in the identity function ?
+Does combining the two converters result in the identity function ?
 If not, why not.
 Note: they can be combined in both orders.

-2.8 Gated and guarded clocks
+3.10 Gated and guarded clocks

 Sometimes we do not wish a flip-flop to change its value every clock cycle.
-Clearly, J-K device support this by putting both inputs low.
+Clearly, J-K device support this directly: we can put both the J and K inputs low.
 For subsystem FSMs or broadside D-type registers, we need the concept of the clock enable.